bibli

 He turned, then, shoving his hands into his pockets as he sauntered away.

-74 wondered if he should file a report, shift the attention from himself.
-He thought about it all through the long patrol, which he completed alone, fighting the urge to look up.
+He worried at the problem like a dog with a bone all through the long patrol, which he completed alone, fighting the urge to look up.

 There was a riot in the factory district.
 74 ended it.
+Eleven dead, two dozen arrested, a handful of those wounded.

 He waited for her to appear and torment him as the Regulars lined up the bodies, searching them for rebel paraphernalia, but the only voice his mind spoke in was his own.